About the Agency Clerk

 - Hearings regarding eligibility for an amount of public benefits.
 Any person seeking a hearing on such matters must submit their request to the Department’s Office of Appeal Hearings.
 Requests for hearings on such matters received by the Agency Clerk will be returned to the sender.

-The Agency Clerk is not authorized to accept service of process, subpoenas or other similar court documents issued to the Department or its personnel.
+The Agency Clerk is not authorized to accept service of process, subpoenas, or other similar court documents issued to the Department’s personnel.

 About the Office of Appeal Hearings

 The Office of Appeal Hearings employs full time hearing officers to conduct hearings for cases involving eligibility for an amount or type of Financial Assistance, Medical Assistance, Social Services, or Food Stamp Program Benefits.
 These hearings are generally referred to as "Fair Hearings" in federal regulations.
 Filings concerning such matters are to be made with the Office of Appeal Hearings and not the Agency Clerk.